YUANYUAN2222/Integrated-public-3D-skeleton-form-CML-library/README.md

 * Existing datasets usually store activity as a separate file.
 However, many files have different enclosures, resulting in many labeled files having more than one activity and only having a rough tag.
 * Visualization json file for check format in Blender.

+# Data Records
-# Data Records---The CML data format for storage is JSON for sharing
+* The CML data format for storage is JSON for sharing
 * The JSON file can be divided into two parts.
 * The first “meta-data” part only stores the information related to the data summary, the original dataset source, and the joint structure
 * The second “formal-data” part only includes “tdata” (an object encloses frames of all joints over time) and “bdata” (an object includes time-series data of each joint).
 <img src="https://github.com/YUANYUAN2222/Integrated-public-3D-skeleton-form-CML-library/blob/main/Json_Structure.png" width="900" height="300" >

 # Case study